 To better illustrate how these diversification benefits in international equity markets have gone down, I developed a new measure of conditional diversification benefit.
 The objective was to find one measure that could summarize several risk measures (volatility, correlations, downside risk, tail risk, etc.) into one meaningful measure of portfolio diversification.

 We start with a well-known and widely used risk measure: the expected shortfall.
 In a nutshell, the expected shortfall is the average portfolio loss one can expect given that the loss on the portfolio is equal to or larger than a pre-chosen level.
 If you determine that you are in trouble if you lose 5% or more on your portfolio, then the expected shortfall tells you how much you should expect to lose in this scenario (is it closer to 5% or to 20%?).
 We use this risk measure because it respects a set of nice mathematical properties that a risk measure should have.

 The expected shortfall of a portfolio has two natural bounds.
 It cannot be lower than the pre-chosen threshold (e.g., 5%), a situation in which all portfolio losses equal to or larger than this level actually are equal to this threshold.
-Think of buying an insurance contract on the value of your portfolio which would pay you the extra loss in such case.
+Think of buying an insurance contract on the value of your portfolio that would pay you the extra loss in such case.
 At the other end of the spectrum, the expected portfolio shortfall cannot be higher than the average of the expected shortfalls of each asset weighted by their weight in your portfolio.
 This situation corresponds to the case in which combining these assets in a portfolio does not bring any diversification benefits.

 The Conditional Diversification Benefit measure, CDB, is the distance of our portfolio’s expected shortfall, ES, to its upper bound, max(ES), standardized by the distance between the two bounds: ( max(ES) – ES ) / ( max(ES) – min(ES) ).